 Geographer / Spatial Data Scientist

-My name is Hoeyun Kwon (권회윤, in Korean).
-I am a (incoming) Postdoctoral Associate at the Institute of Behavioral Science, University of Colorado Boulder.
+I am Hoeyun Kwon (권회윤, in Korean).
+I am a Postdoctoral Research Associate at the Institute of Behavioral Science, University of Colorado Boulder.
 I received my Ph.D. from the Department of Geographical and Sustainability Sciences at the University of Iowa.
-I was also a member of the Geo-Social lab.
+I am also a former member of the Geo-Social lab.

 Development of innovative spatiotemporal analysis methods